-The SIMR seeks to ensure that the senior persons who are running insurers, or who have responsibility for key functions at those firms, behave with integrity, honesty and skill.
-It operates alongside the FCA's approved person regime which is still in force.
+The SMCR seeks to ensure that the senior persons who are running insurers, or who have responsibility for key functions at those firms, behave with integrity, honesty, and skill.

-One of the PRA's key themes is senior management responsibility and accountability.
-The PRA continues to stress that it is the individual and collective responsibility of senior management to ensure that firms comply with its regulatory obligations.
+One of the regulators' key themes is senior management responsibility and accountability.
+Both regulators continue to stress that it is the individual and collective responsibility of senior management to ensure that firms comply with its regulatory obligations.

-The objective of SIMR is to enhance the governance structures of Solvency II insurance firms.
-The regime reaffirms standards of fitness, propriety and conduct for individuals that fall within scope and reflects the regulators' increased focus on greater personal responsibility and accountability.
+The objective of the Senior Manager Regime (for insurers) is to enhance the governance structures of Solvency II insurance firms.
+The regime reaffirms standards of fitness, propriety, and conduct for individuals that fall within scope and reflects the regulators' increased focus on greater personal responsibility and accountability.

-The scope of the SIMR covers senior insurance managers who are subject to pre-approval by the PRA for a controlled function together with all the other senior individuals (termed "key function holders") who are effectively running the insurer.
+The scope of the SMCR covers senior managers function holders who are subject to pre-approval by the regulators and/or FCA for a controlled function who are effectively running the insurer.

-The Company ensures it has appropriate persons identified and approved in line with the SIMR regime.
+The Company ensures it has appropriate persons identified and approved in line with the SMCR regime.